 It’s simple mum.
 MMR does not kill and measles is 1,000 times more likely to leave your child with irreparable brain damage.
 If they must, parents need to speak to a doctor about this information, not be lured into panicked confusion.
 Dorey’s request is just as much a statement: You are not being given safe advice.
 And that, is an outright lie.

 Yet there’s more to consider.
 As I note above studies have been done on the myth of vaccine induced SIDS.
 This is not on package inserts, nor is Shaken Baby Syndrome.
 Yet Dorey insists both these causes (and others) of death are side effects of vaccination.
 Toxic poisoning without “prior testing on infants” is happening right now via vaccination, she claims.

 In her mind extremely rare possibilities must be advertised as likely probabilities.
 As must a growing number of invented fictions: immune disorders, failure to thrive, leaking intestines, heavy metal build up, slow learning and almost any ailment is blamed on vaccines, water or medication.
-So if she is granted her wish by chance, it will only be the beginning.
+So if by chance she is granted her wish, it will only be the beginning.

-Yet importantly I set out above to highlight what we take for granted.
+I set out above to highlight what we take for granted.
 The fear of flying is considered irrational.
 A phobia.
-In short Dorey seeks to propagate a phobic fear of vaccines that will cripple critical and safe decision making.
+In short Dorey seeks to propagate a phobic fear of vaccines that may cripple critical and safe decision making.

-Meryl Dorey is well aware that “informed choice” is really “Meryl’s choice”.
+Meryl Dorey is well aware that “informed choice” is in this case, “Meryl’s choice”.
 It is not free speech, but plain deception.